NilPointer-Software/bdfd-wiki/src/bdscript/isSlash.md

 # $isSlash
 Returns whether the command was ran as a slash command or not.

-> 🧙‍♂️ 'true' means the command was ran as a slash command, 'false' means it wasn't.
+> 🧙‍♂️ "true" means the command was ran as a slash command, "false" means it wasn't.

 ## Syntax
 ```